A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

-Some of the atoms remain disjoint with increasing $d$ and $\sbm^{JS}_{C_4}[\mu_d]$ stays on the plateau, for example, the pale red and blue curves for the (1,0,0) displacement direction.
-However, in other cases, $\sbm^{JS}_{C_4}[\mu_d]$ becomes reduced with increasing $d$, an apparently paradoxical result that a larger distortion results in a lower SB.
-The reason for this is that the displacement of the atom is so large that it starts to overlap with another atom in the structure.
-For example, the displacement direction of (1,1,0) of the atom at the center of the top face when it reaches the corner of the cube.
-Logically and mathematically this makes sense, though this does not correspond to a real situation that would be encountered in practice as it is not possible for atomic probability distributions of pairs of atoms to overlap.
-However, plotting $\sbm^{JS}_{C_4}[\mu_d]$ over such and unphysically large range helps us to build intuition about the function.
-An analysis of SBM when displacing corner atoms is discussed in the Supplementary Materials.
+Some of the atoms remain effectively non-overlapping under $C_4$ with increasing $d$ and $\sbm^{JS}_{C_4}[\mu_{\vec{d}}]$ stays on the plateau; for example, the red and blue curves in Panel a for the $(1,0,0)$ displacement direction.
+However, in other cases, $\sbm^{JS}_{C_4}[\mu_{\vec{d}}]$ becomes reduced with increasing $d$, an apparently paradoxical result that a larger distortion results in a lower SB.
+The reason for this is that the displacement of the atom is so large that it starts to regain appreciable overlap with another atom in the structure.
+For example, the displacement direction of $(1,1,0)$ of the atom at the center of the top face when it approaches the corner of the cube.
+Logically and mathematically this makes sense, though this does not correspond to a real situation that would be encountered in practice.
+However, plotting $\sbm^{JS}_{C_4}[\mu_{\vec{d}}]$ over such an unphysically large range helps us to build intuition about the function.

 \paragraph{Deviation from the reflection operator $\sigma_h$}

 We now consider SBM changes for the reflection operation $\sigma_h$, where the mirror plane passes through the center of mass of the finite cluster and its normal vector points towards the positive $c$-axis.